jinnykj/jinnykj/README.md

-🌱 Currently learning Linguistics in Seoul National University.
+🌱 Currently learning Linguistics in Seoul National University
 <br/>⚡ Interested in Big data analytics & visualization / NLP
-<br/>😄 Python and Java are available.
+<br/>😄 Python and Java are available
 <!--
 **jinnykj/jinnykj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.